 - When you return the vehicle at the end, you will have the car inspected for any damage.
 You’ll have to pay for any repairs.

 - You have a set mileage limit and will face heavy fines if you drive over it.

 - Getting out of the contract isn’t easy if you decide that you can no longer afford the car.
 You’ll have to hand the vehicle back and pay a cancellation fee (usually a charge of at least 50% of the remaining total you owe).

 No deposit car finance options

 Thankfully, no deposit car finance for young drivers is very common.
-As long as you meet the requirements (usually your income, credit score, etc.), you can probably find a no deposit car finance deal.
+You can probably find a no deposit car finance deal if you meet the requirements (usually your income, credit score, etc.).
 You’ll pay more over the long term, but it can be a good option if you don’t have the cash upfront and don’t want to wait.

 When it comes to a deposit, you also don’t need to pay in cash!
-If you have an older car, you can trade the car to the dealer, and this will take a chunk of your deposit (depending on the car’s value), known as part-exchanging.
+If you have an older car, you can trade the car to the dealer, which will take a chunk of your deposit (depending on the car’s value), known as part-exchanging.

-It’s pretty convenient, too, as you don’t need to worry about selling the car yourself.
+It’s also convenient, as you don’t need to worry about selling the car yourself.
 However, if you’re up for it, you might be able to get more money by selling to a third party and then putting that money towards your deposit.

 APR stands for Annual Percentage Rate and, in theory, should indicate the actual cost of finance.
-This figure considers the interest charged on a loan plus any additional fees – which may not always be obvious.
+This figure considers the interest charged on loans plus any additional fees – which may not always be obvious.